jessiejzhou/cpv_repo/python/README-python_files.md

 With the new dataframe `result`, we use another [API](https://www.exchangerate-api.com/) to convert non-USD values into USD.
 It's free to sign up, and once your account is created it will generate an API key for you to use.
 Replace `api_key` with the one created for your account.
 We then convert the currency, select the columns we want, and upload this new sheet to our original file.

-Then at the end, I pivot the `Master Data` to long format. ⚠️ **NOTE!!
-Please update `destination_path` variable to the desired folder where you want `survey_long` to be stored, just as you updated `file_path`** ⚠️
+Then at the end, I pivot the `Master Data` to long format.

 ### Using this code
 Running this is super simple; there are only a few changes required for your use.

-First, if the original excel file name is modified or if the file path is changed (i.e. moved into different folders on your computer), **`file_path` needs to be updated accordingly**.
-You can easily get the path by right clicking on your file in jupyterlab and selecting "Copy Path."
+First and most importantly, ⚠**if the original excel file name is modified or if the file path is changed (i.e. moved into different folders on your computer), `file_path` needs to be updated accordingly**.⚠ You can easily get the path by right clicking on your file in jupyterlab and selecting "Copy Path."

 ![pixil-frame-0](https://github.com/user-attachments/assets/d656da05-c5c1-4a8f-b481-e8ec60380204)

+⚠**Please update the `destination_path` variable _at the very end_ to the desired folder where you want `survey_long` to be stored in the same way**⚠

-The other change to be made is the API key for ExchangeRate-API that I mentioned previously.
+The second change to be made is the API key for ExchangeRate-API that I mentioned previously.
 This is optional but **highly reccomended**.

 If the file path is set up correctly, all the work required is to click the run button at the top, the one that resembles a fast forward button:

 ![pixil-frame-0 (2)](https://github.com/user-attachments/assets/d4b45233-a1f9-40de-914b-234d5224f0cd)